benjamin-chavez/audioarchive/TODOs/post-mvp.md

   - ### Product:
     - Add scheduling feature to product publishing.
 You may need to update the way you are handling products, specifically when you are handling products based on their status
     - Add ability to handle multiple pictures and/or video media - Will need to update the model, the show page, the product-form, and...
+    - Product Index Page
+        - Infinite Scroll? - Might not be worth the SEO challenges

  - ### Footer:
     -